Research Overview, University of Illinois at Urbana-Champaign

-Inquiry Page <http://inquiry.uiuc.edu> is a website, a set of communities,
+Inquiry Page <http://inquiry.illinois.edu> is a website, a set of

-and a research project concerned with supporting inquiry to address human needs.
-The website
+communities, and a research project concerned with supporting inquiry to address human needs.
+The

-contains resources for inquiry teaching and learning, as well as a variety of interactive tools to
+website contains resources for inquiry teaching and learning, as well as a variety of interactive

-enable individuals and groups to share information and to construct new knowledge.
-These tools
+tools to enable individuals and groups to share information and to construct new knowledge.
+These

 problems that are often complex and ill-defined.

 " Community Inquiry Laboratories" (CIL).
 This is a place where members of a community come